KCTS-TV: KYVE history

 In 1994, KCTS merged with KYVE, which has served central Washington since November 1, 1962.
-However, this was not the first time that the two stations had partnered together; during the early 1960s KYVE's engineers switched to and from KCTS' signal until the station's owners, the Yakima Board of Education, got enough funding for the station to be self-supporting.
+However, this was not the first time that the two stations had partnered together; during the early 1960s KYVE's engineers switched to and from KCTS's signal until the station's owners, the Yakima Board of Education, got enough funding for the station to be self-supporting.
 The station became a community licensee in 1984, but found the going difficult until its merger with KCTS.
 KYVE did produce a few local programs, including the KYVE Apple Bowl with host Tony Leita, a high school quiz competition; Northwest Outdoors with Wally Pease, an outdoors program; and Country Roads with Gwyn Gilmore, a showcase of country music videos.

 During the mid-1990s to the early 2000s, some programs included a combined "KCTS/KYVE" visual bug in the lower-right corner of the screen, indicating they were simulcast to both markets.
 However, since the early 2000s, KYVE has largely been a straight simulcast of KCTS, so the screen bug was dropped.
 Combined, the two stations serve 2.4 million people, accounting for almost two-thirds of Washington state's population.

 Its former studios were located at Braeburn Hall at Yakima Valley Community College.
 But since the start of the millennium, local origination was severely reduced, and eventually, Braeburn Hall was torn down.
 KYVE later moved to a small office on 2nd Street (at the bottom of the Larson Building).
+KYVE struggled with financial instability in the late 2000s, eventually discontinuing local programming in May 2014 and rebranding as KCTS Yakima, maintaining a direct feed of KCTS; the office was closed in October 2014 after the station's sole employee left his position as station manager.
 This office is now home to the ticket office and administration for the Yakima Valley Pippins baseball team, and aside from the Ahtanum Ridge transmitter and the legal hourly station ID, KYVE no longer has any presence in Yakima.